pjhartzell/gse-tech-talk/conda.md

 Just a 'box' (a directory, really) where you can safely install Python flavors of choice (2.X, 3.X) and packages.

 ### Why would I want to use environments?
-* You can install and use Python 2.X and Python 3.X without conflicts.
+* You can install and use as many flavors of Python 2.X and Python 3.X on the same machine without conflicts.
 * Avoid conflicts where you need different versions of a package (e.g., numpy) for different projects you are working on.
 * Easily share your environment (Python version and all dependencies) with other people so they can run your awesome scripts without:
   * breaking their current Python setup, or